Development¶

 ui.run()

 We run our continuous integration with GitHub Actions.
-For each commit the pytests are executed.
+For each commit mypy and pylint scan the codebase and the pytests are executed.